 While she technically remains a virgin, she insists she has a full, loving relationship with the wall.

 When the Berlin wall was brought down 1989, Berliner-Mauer was horrified as she watched her husband being brought down.
 She has not been back since and now keeps models depicting "his" former glory.

 "What they did was awful.
 They mutilated my husband," she said.
 She has since been said to have shifted her affections to a nearby garden fence.
 So, because the wall doesn't look as good as it did in 1979, you're just gonna leave him for another rampart?
 Apparently, Berliner-Mauer partakes in sexual stimulation with this fence by rubbing herself on it... like a cat in heat.

 Berliner-Mauer, said: "I find long, slim things with horizontal lines very sexy.
 The Great Wall of China's attractive, but he’s too thick – my husband is sexier."

-While normal people worry about growing about, Sal9000 has to worry about the fact the a Nintendo DS is completely outdated at this point and Gamestop will not take returns on used equipment.
+While normal people worry about growing apart, Sal9000 has to worry about the fact that the Nintendo DS is completely outdated at this point and Gamestop will not take returns on used equipment.